rustyshakelford2/LavaFurnace/readme.txt

 (a value from 0 to a really REALLY big number is accepted here.)
 (this value is used to determine how many lava furnaces a player may own)

+allow_production_chests=
+(this accepts either true or false values)
+(True enables production chests)

 Debug=
 (a value of 1 allows users to put lava blocks into the furnace for power) (1 is mainly for testing or cheating your choice.
 2 & 3 are for debugging info in the console.
 2 for creating, 3 for deleting)
+(4 is for permissions checks)
+(5 is to show exceptions traps)

 ***************************
 Permissions
 ***************************
-*note* case sensitive these must be entered EXACTLY as they are here
+*note* case sensitive these must be entered EXACTLY as they are here *note* permissions are not required, the plugin will default to OPs if no permissions are detected

 LavaFurnace.admin.maxForgeOverride         <- overrides the max forge limit for admin or player